NervanaSystems/ngraph/README.md

 * Debian 10
 * macOS 10.14.3 (Mojave)

-:exclamation: Note that the ``pip`` package option works only Intel® Xeon® CPUs.
-CPUs without Intel® Advanced Vector Extensions 512 (Intel® AVX-512) will not run these packages; the alternative is to build from source.
-Wider support for other CPUs will be offered in later releases.

 Frameworks using nGraph Compiler stack to execute workloads have shown [**up to 45X**](https://ai.intel.com/ngraph-compiler-stack-beta-release/) performance boost when compared to native framework implementations.
 We've also